Mathe172/NewCommands/README.md

 	- [Registration examples](#registration-examples)

 ##Description
 The primary intention of this Minecraft modification was to improve the performance and flexibility of the command system.
-Although a lot of the commands are still missing, nearly all of the core functionality is here, of which we will list the most important ones (for examples see below):
+Although a lot of the commands are still not upgraded to support the new syntax, nearly all of the core functionality is here, of which we will list the most important ones (for examples see below):

 ###Installation
-If you want to give it a try, just download the [installer-jar](https://github.com/Mathe172/NewCommands/blob/master/NewCommands_Installer_r1.1.jar?raw=true) and launch it.
+If you want to give it a try, just download the [installer-jar](https://github.com/Mathe172/NewCommands/blob/master/NewCommands_Installer_r1.2.jar?raw=true) and launch it.
 Note that an unmodified 1.8 version of the client/server needs to be installed for this to work.
 For the client installation, create a new profile and select the latest NewCommands-version under 'Use version'.

 ###For end users
 * FULL backwards-compatibility (well almost... some things are interpreted that wouldn't have been before) - the syntax was just extended, not altered